-93 Schelling, The Ages of the World, trans.
+Schelling, The Ages of the World, trans.
 Wirth, 106.

-94 Grant, Philosophies of Nature After Schelling, 3-4.
+Grant, Philosophies of Nature After Schelling, 3-4.

-the true direction for he who prizes knowledge above everything is the path of nature itself, which is that followed by the Naturphilosoph.
-95 this designation was...used by those who never penetrated to the interior of the system to infer, or to make the uneducated part of the public believe, that in this system all differences, namely every difference of matter and spirit, of good and evil, even of truth and falsity, were annulled, that according to this system it was, in the everyday sense, all the same.
-96
+Schelling says that the philosopher can proceed in either of two directions: from nature to us, or form us to nature; but he makes his own preferences all too clear: the true direction for he who prizes knowledge above everything is the path of nature itself, which is that followed by the Naturphilosoph.95 this designation was...used by those who never penetrated to the interior of the system to infer, or to make the uneducated part of the public believe, that in this system all differences, namely every difference of matter and spirit, of good and evil, even of truth and falsity, were annulled, that according to this system it was, in the everyday sense, all the same.